-These are our favorite options on our home waters, right here in our backyard:
+These are our favorite Montana Fishing Trips on our home waters, right here in our backyard:

 A very popular and much more relaxing option is to “basecamp” mid-river and commute to the various float stretches by vehicle.
 This eliminates the need to pack and unpack your gear, and the daily task of camp set-up and tear-down, leaving more time for fishing, relaxing, or whatever.

-In the Upper Blackfoot Valley , near Lincoln, We have access to over a mile of pristine private ranch land for fishing and camping, and numerous access points along nearly 20 miles of the Blackfoot, providing the best mid to late summer wade-fishing you can imagine.
-Fishing pressure here is light to non-existent, resulting in very cooperative cutthroat, rainbows, and browns.
+In the Upper Blackfoot Valley, near Lincoln, We have access to over a mile of pristine private ranch land for wade-fishing and numerous access points along nearly 20 miles of the Blackfoot, providing the best mid to late summer wade-fishing you can imagine.
+Fishing pressure here is light to non-existent, resulting in very cooperative cutthroat and brown trout.

-We have two miles of private access to the Middle Fork of the Dearborn, which is a bit smaller, but holds lot’s of fish.
+We have two miles of private access to the Middle Fork of the Dearborn, which is a bit smaller but holds impressive numbers of fish.
 This short branch is a phenomenal fishery.
 The fast riffles, deep pools and undercut banks are a fishes’, and a fisherman’s dream.
 Huge rainbows and Brown Trout are eager to smash a hopper floating thru their pool.

 The South Fork of the Dearborn is the smallest branch of the Dearborn.
 This small stream is brush-choked in places and dotted with beaver dams along the two-mile private stretch of this stream.
 There are surprisingly large rainbows, browns and brook trout in this small stream that will challenge your stalking and casting skills.